eldruin/wyhash-rs/README.md

 [![Coverage Status](https://coveralls.io/repos/github/eldruin/wyhash-rs/badge.svg?branch=master)](https://coveralls.io/github/eldruin/wyhash-rs?branch=master)
 ![Maintenance Intention](https://img.shields.io/badge/maintenance-actively--developed-brightgreen.svg)

-This is a Rust implementation of the [wyhash algorithm by Wang Yi][original].
+Rust implementation of the [wyhash algorithm by Wang Yi][original].
-The generated hashes are equal (see tests) although the speed varies ([PRs are welcome][issue-tracker]).

-The algorithm passes the SMHasher, BigCrush and practrand and as of now it is the fastest algorithm in the SMHasher benchmark (faster than t1ha).
+The hashing algorithm passes SMHasher and the random number generator passes BigCrush and practrand.
+As of now it is the fastest algorithm in the SMHasher benchmark (faster than t1ha and XXH3).
 See [here][original].

-Furthermore, this algorithm is portable (does not need hardware support), simple and has no dependencies.
+Furthermore, this algorithm is solid, simple, portable (does not need hardware support, can be used in `no_std` environments) and has no dependencies.

+The generated hashes are equal (see tests) as of the version stated [here][original-version] although the speed varies ([PRs are welcome][issue-tracker]).

 ### Usage